Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 We will also apply a simple lang file to allow our item to be displayed with a properly formatted name.
 Simply follow the format:

-`./rp/texts/<country>_<language>.lang`
+{% include filepath.html path="RP/texts/*country*_*language*.lang"%}
 ```
 tile.<your_namespace>:<your_item>.name=Your Displayed Name
 ```

 This assumes you utilized blocks.
-If you utilizes items instead, simply use "item" instead of "tile".
+If you utilize items instead, simply use "item" instead of "tile".

 ## Textures

-There are no special requirements with regards to the construction of our texture, beyond it being a single texture.
+There are no special requirements in regard to the construction of our texture, beyond it being a single texture.
 We need only define a shortname for it in `terrain_texture.json` so that our defined block may access the full texture through the shortname.
 We do so as follows:

-`./rp/textures/terrain_texture.json`
+{% include filepath.html path="RP/textures/terrain_texture.json"%}
 ```jsonc
 {
     "resource_pack_name": "vanilla",